 Electronic Specifications

-If anything in this specification needs clarification, direct enquiries to:
+If anything in this specification needs clarification email DPO@ato.gov.au

-phone 13 28 66

-email ato-ereporting@ato.gov.au

 ESS Provider enquiries

 ESS reporters must follow the procedures set out in the guide How to lodge your Employee share scheme annual report electronically.
 To locate a copy of the guide go to www.ato.gov.au and search for NAT73469.